 In a separate bowl, whisk together flour, quick-cooking oats, baking soda, baking powder, and salt.

 Now…about the chocolate chips.
-In this recipe, I used milk chocolate chips, the giant Ghirardelli ones, although I was also tempted to use those chocolate chunks you can get in the baking aisle.
+In this recipe, I always use a bag of the giant Ghirardelli milk chocolate chips and 1 cup of semi-sweet chocolate chips.
 This isn’t the time for namby pamby little chocolate pieces–I wanted them to be big and rich and creamy and sweet.

 Bake for 12-15 minutes or until the edges of the cookies are light brown.
 Remove from the oven and allow to cool for 5 minutes,